-AEMO and Market Participants have outlined concerns and provided feedback on the BRCP methodology during the annual public consultation process.
-Formal Market Participant submissions can be found here.

-AEMO considers the methodology concerns in Table 7 should be reviewed as part of the 5 yearly review to be conducted by the ERA under clause 4.16.9 of the Wholesale Electricity Market (WEM) Rules, and the Market Procedure amended where necessary.
+Both AEMO and Market Participants have outlined concerns and provided feedback on the BRCP methodology during previous annual public consultation processes.
+AEMO considers the methodology concerns in Table 8 should be reviewed as part of the five-yearly review to be conducted by the ERA under clause 4.16.9 of the WEM Rules, and the Market Procedure amended where necessary.

-Table 7 Methodology Concerns
+Table 8 Methodology concerns

 Component Comment Market Participant support PC - REFERENCE EQUIPMENT The methodology prescribed in the Market Procedure currently requires the theoretical reference power station to be a 160 MW OCGT.
-AEMO considers the size of the reference power generator does not reflect future growth of peak demand in the WEM.
-The average size of generators recently installed in the SWIS is approximately 20 MW.
-AEMO notes that an OCGT power station has not been installed in the SWIS in the past seven years, and that a power station of this configuration is no longer available for purchase on the market.
+AEMO considers that the size of the reference power generator does not reflect future growth of peak demand in the WEM.
+AEMO notes that an OCGT power station has not been installed in the SWIS in the past 7 years, and that a power station of this configuration is no longer available for purchase on the market.
 Currently, AEMO selects a generator with a nameplate capacity close to 160 MW and scales this to a nameplate capacity of 160 MW to align with the requirements of the Market Procedure.
-Tesla Corporation (2016, 2017) Synergy (2016) Community Electricity (2014, 2015) WACC - DRP The methodology prescribed in the Market Procedure currently requires AEMO to determine the DRP using a methodology consistent with current accepted Australian regulatory practice.
+Tesla Corporation (2016, 2017) Synergy (2016) Community Electricity (2014, 2015) Merredin Energy (2019) WACC - DRP The methodology prescribed in the Market Procedure currently requires AEMO to determine the DRP using a methodology consistent with current accepted Australian regulatory practice.
 AEMO agrees that the DRP methodology should follow current Australian regulatory practice.
-However, AEMO notes that footnote one in the Market Procedure restricts the DRP methodology to a specific 'Bond-Yield Approach'.
+However, AEMO notes that footnote 1 in the Market Procedure restricts the DRP methodology to a specific 'Bond-Yield Approach'.
 AEMO considers the DRP methodology should be reviewed.
 Tesla Corporation (2016, 2017) Synergy (2017 Alinta (2014, 2015) WACC AEMO notes that the WACC methodology prescribed in the Market Procedure gives AEMO no discretion to deviate.
-In a situation where the methodology results in an irregular or nonsensical outcome for any input parameter, AEMO cannot consider an alternative.
+In a situation where the methodology results in an irregular or nonsensical outcome for any input parameter, AEMO cannot consider an alternative approach.
 This may result in a BRCP determination that is not reflective of the current economic situation.
-AEMO notes the proposed 2017 BRCP calculation resulted in a lower than expected WACC, due to an irregular real risk free rate of return.
-This issue persisted in calculation of the 2018 BRCP.
-AEMO considers all components of the WACC methodology should be reviewed.
-Perth Energy (2018) Tesla (2017) Perth Energy (2017) Alinta (2015) FIXED O&M - INSURANCE The methodology prescribed in the Market Procedure currently requires the limit of liability for public and products liability insurance to be determined in accordance with Western Power's network access arrangement.
+AEMO notes that the proposed 2017 BRCP calculation resulted in a lower than expected WACC, due to an irregular real risk-free rate of return.
+This issue persisted in the calculation of the 2018 BRCP.
+AEMO considers that all components of the WACC methodology should be reviewed.
+Perth Energy (2017, 2018, 2019) Tesla (2017) Alinta (2015) Merredin Energy (2019)

+Component Comment Market Participant support FIXED O&M - INSURANCE The methodology prescribed in the Market Procedure currently requires the limit of liability for public and products liability insurance to be determined in accordance with Western Power's network access arrangement.
 Currently, the access arrangement requires a public liability insurance limit of not less than \$50 million.
-After considering feedback from several independent brokers, AEMO believes the limit of \$50 million to be too low.
-Perth Energy (2018) Community Electricity (2014, 2015)

-TC

-The TC cost methodology prescribed in the Market Procedure is currently based on actual connection costs and access offers identified by Western Power.
-However, there is limited new generation capacity being built in the WEM which meets the requirements of the current Market Procedure.
+After considering feedback from several independent brokers, AEMO considers that the limit of \$50 million is too low.
+Perth Energy (2018) Community Electricity (2014, 2015) TC The TC cost methodology prescribed in the Market Procedure is currently based on actual connection costs and access offers identified by Western Power.
+However, there is limited new generation capacity being built in the WEM that meets the requirements of the current Market Procedure.
 This is resulting in less project data available when calculating TC costs.
-Since the 2017 BRCP the TC calculation has contained no actual project data.
+Since the 2017 BRCP, the TC calculation has contained no actual project data.